Extend the behavior of an API with your business logic.

 region String | Region in which the Project is hosted. |

-projectKey String |
+projectKey String | key of the Project. |

-key String |
+key String | key of the Extension. |

 Check if Extension exists by Query Predicate

-status if any Extensions match the Query Predicate or a 404 Not Found
+status if any Extensions match the query predicate, or a 404 Not Found

 region String | Region in which the Project is hosted. |

-projectKey String |
+projectKey String | key of the Project. |

 where |